How to make Garlic Paste

 It is important to pick the best quality garlic you can find.
 This will ensure your paste is not bitter or too pungent, which can easily ruin a dish.

-Look for bulbs of garlic that are tightly packed, without any cloves separating from the head.
+Look for garlic bulbs that are tightly packed without any cloves separating from the head.
 Check for signs of sprouting (small green shoots), mold, or bruising.
 These are all indicators that the bulb is not of high quality, and shouldn’t be used to make this Indian garlic paste.

 How to store garlic cloves